Glossary of Business Terms

 Software application usually hosted over the internet and licensed on a subscription basis, unlike traditional desktop installation.
 Example: Shopify, Dropbox.

-TTM (Trailing Twelve Months)
+TM (Trailing Twelve Months)

 The measurement of the company’s financial report calculated for the twelve months period immediately from the date of the report.
 Sometimes it is also referred to as LTM (Last Twelve Months).